PODCAST SHOW NOTES

-I don’t know how much you understand about wrestling.
-I know very little about this sport that my now 10-year-old son Zachary has been competing in for three years.
-I can tell you three things.
+I don’t know how much you understand about wrestling, I know very little.
+My 10-year-old son Zachary has been competing in this sport for three years, and I can tell you three things.

 First, wrestlers never want to end up with their backs on the mat.
 They risk getting pinned and losing the match.
 Second, wrestling tournaments are plagued with emotion and fueled by testosterone.
 And third, they need to offer more comfortable seating and open more windows at these competitions, if you know what I mean.